amirahmadi-ru/amirahmadi-ru/README.md

 - 👋 Hi, I’m Amir Ahmadi
-- 👀 I'm interested in python programming, machine learning and AI
+- ✨ I'm interested in Python programming, machine learning and AI
 - 🌱 I'm currently learning data science and deep learning
 <!---
 amirahmadi-ru/amirahmadi-ru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.